 Lab Tests vs. Your GI Tract

-When a prepared food product or a raw ingredient is lab-tested for FODMAPs, the testing certifiers (Monash or FODMAP Friendly) report the findings on their websites and on their smartphone apps so that we can all benefit from the information.
+When a prepared food product or a raw ingredient is lab-tested for FODMAPs, the testing certifiers (Monash University or FODMAP Friendly) report the findings on their websites and on their smartphone apps so that we can all benefit from the information.

 (Please read our companion article, How To Read A Low FODMAP Certified Food Product Label).